mongodb/docs/source/includes/fact-geometry-hemisphere-limitation.rst

-For |geo-operator-method| queries, :term:`GeoJSON` geometries **must** have an area less than the area of a single hemisphere.
-For geometries larger than a single hemisphere, MongoDB queries for the smaller of the complementary geometries.
-For geometries equal to a single hemisphere, MongoDB makes no guarantees as to which geometry (the specified geometry or the complementary) it uses.
+For |geo-operator-method|, if you specify a single-ringed polygon that has an area greater than a single hemisphere, include :query:`the custom MongoDB coordinate reference system in the $geometry
+<$geometry>` expression; otherwise, |geo-operator-method| queries for
+the complementary geometry.
+For all other GeoJSON polygons with areas greater than a hemisphere, |geo-operator-method| queries for the complementary geometry.